aixplain/model-interfaces/docs/user/model_setup.md

 |   Addtional files required by your code [Optional]
 ```

-### The model artefact directory
+### The model artifact directory

 The hosted model might depend on files for loading parameters, configurations or other model assets.
-Create a model directory having the same name as the value provided in `ASSET_URI` and place all your dependant model assets in this directory.
+Create a model directory having the same name as the value provided in `ASSET_URI` and place all your dependent model assets in this directory.

 Note:
-1. The contents of this directory would be accessed or loaded by the model class' load function.
+1. The contents of this directory would be accessed or loaded by the model class's load function.
 2. The environment variable `ASSET_URI` defaults to the value `asset`.

 ### Implementing the model.py file

-Each hosted model needs to be an instance of a function based aiXplain model.
+Each hosted model needs to be an instance of a function-based aiXplain model.
 If the model that your are building is a translation model, for example, the model class implementation should inherit the TranslationModel class interface as shown below.

 ```
 from aixplain.model_interfaces.interfaces.function_models import TranslationModel